ayoayco/blog/_posts/2024-01-14-notes-on-upgrading-mastodon.md

 If you are going for just a few patches away, the steps in the release page is usually enough.

-But if your current version is one minor version away from the version you want to upgrade to (e.g, 4.1.x going to 4.2.x), you *can* directly checkout the target version branch but it is important that you check the first minor release (i.e., 4.2.0 for our example).
+But if your current version is one minor version away from the version you want to upgrade to (e.g, 4.1.x going to 4.2.x), you *can* directly checkout the target version branch but it is important that you read throu the first minor release page (i.e., 4.2.0 for our example).
 Normally, they will have an important step for migrating between minor releases.
 More so, if you are jumping between major versions.

 If you have a small server with limited resource, running the build (or precompile) scripts might hit your memory (RAM) limits... it helps to stop the processes first--remember the three process mentioned in [Mastodon Administration 101](#mastodon-administration-101)?
 In my case, because I'm on Ubuntu I can use `systemctl stop` to do this.